 Please call me now.
-With 29 years’ experience at obtaining successful, often amazing results for my clients, I am here to help you get an optimal and dignified result.
+With over 20 years experience at obtaining successful, often amazing results for my clients, I am here to help you get an optimal and dignified result.
 Dismissal must always be the first goal, but if it cannot be had in your matter, I am extremely successful in avoiding jail time for my clients.

 Do not delay!
 Evidence, witnesses, discovery and opportunities to proactively, voluntarily do certain things to help yourself before the court orders you to do them will vanish as time passes.
 Call now.
 I look forward to showing you what I can do to help and to protect and relentlessly fight for your rights in the Everett court your case is pending in.
 Please feel free to call me now.
 Unless I am in court, I will be able to speak with you now.
-We can go over your case briefly by phone and then schedule an office appointment very soon for a more in-depth meeting at my Everett Office located at: 6320 Evergreen Way, Suite 216 in Everett, WA 98203.
+We can go over your case briefly by phone and then schedule an office appointment very soon for a more in-depth meeting.

 ACCESSIBLE * TOUGH * EFFECTIVE * AFFORDABLE * COMPASSIONATE * EXPERIENCED

 Office: (425) 455-4784, or on my Cell Phone: (425) 367-1122.
 You can of course also email me at: phil@ weinbergdui.com, or use the “Contact” page on my website at: https://attorneyphilweinberg.com/contact/.